Temples of Bangkok, Thailand

 From the moment we stepped inside the gate the Temple of the Emerald Buddha or the Wat Phra Kaew viewed from the Outer Court of Grand Palace welcomed us with its magnificence.

 Coincidentally it was a holiday and people were everywhere, it was like a midnight sale at a supermarket.
-Families from all parts of the world were there, tour guides shouting and trying to keep everyone in the group close as possible; reminding them at the same time to always look for the group’s banner.
-One group caught my eye instead of bringing the usual flag or a neon umbrella, they have this teddy bear up there, and I bet Mr. Bean would be so devastated to see his friend up there.
+Families from all parts of the world were there, tour guides shouting and trying to keep everyone in the group as close as possible; reminding them at the same time to always look for the group’s banner.
+One group caught my eye instead of bringing the usual flag or a neon umbrella, they had this teddy bear up there, and I bet Mr Bean would be so devastated to see his friend up there.
 Even the trash bin looks nice so feel free to throw your rubbish and maintain cleanliness.

 Opening hours: 8:30 am - 3:30 pm